Discover WW2 fiction novels and books about the great war by British author Tod Benjamin.

 Themes: No.2 Commando at war; the resilience of those at home; one man’s peace.

-Tod Benjamin is a novelist, poet, and storyteller whose work spans decades of lived experience, history, and reflection.
-His writing draws on a rich life that has taken him from the classrooms of Palmer’s School to service in the Royal Air Force, and on through diverse careers in retail management and the international chemicals industry.
+Tod Benjamin is a British historical fiction writer whose work spans decades of lived experience and history.
+His WW2 fiction novels and books about the first world war draw on a rich life that has taken him from service in the Royal Air Force through diverse careers in retail management and the international chemicals industry.

 From 1995 onwards, Tod devoted himself fully to writing and to voluntary service.
 His community work has included supporting patients in hospital wards, tutoring literacy and numeracy, and giving time to Age UK and the Bournemouth Symphony Orchestra.
 These experiences deepened his empathy for human resilience and informed the themes that run through his fiction.